regel/cardano-p2p/README.md

 ## How It Works

 The `cardano-p2p` application:
-* Reads registered pool metadata in the Cardano blockchain (testnet and mainnet)
+* Connects to [Ogmios](https://ogmios.dev/) websocket in order to get registered pool parameters found in the Cardano blockchain
-* Vets the data and ensures the IP and port are reachable
+* Verifies each pool metadata and sends a TCP probe to ensure their IP and port are still reachable
-* Selects valid Cardano node relays to produce valid topology files
+* Selects Cardano nodes that passed the above test in order to produce valid topology files
-* Selects valid nodes randomly to ensure *fairness* and produce *reliable* Graphs topologies
+* Serves list of Cardano nodes randomly to ensure *fairness* and produce *reliable* Graphs topologies

 ## Backward Compatibility